 9. They circulate information to make sure everyone communicates.

-10. Project managers have been instrumental in delivered some amazing projects.
+10. Project managers have been instrumental in delivering some amazing projects.

 Consider some of the biggest projects in history and how much effort went into planning them—from major sporting events and big public buildings to landing a man on the moon.
 All these projects have been the result of good engineering combined with great project management.
 It was the project management effort that pulled it all together and kept the project on track.